renuo/rails-offline-talk/slides.md

 ```

 ---
+layout: two-cols
+---

-# Problem 4
+# 4. Synchronisation
-As a user, I want to be able to sync submitted forms when I am back online, so that my forms get sent and the data gets stored.
+*"As a user, I want to be able to sync submitted forms when I am back online, so that my forms get sent and the data gets stored."*

 **Solution:**
 - Offline mode controller